Freddie Sessler: Early life

 Sessler was born in Kraków, Poland in 1923.
 He was one of seven children.
-He was aged 16, when the Nazis invaded Poland and Kraków became the Third Reich's administrative capital of the region.
+He was aged 16 when the Nazis invaded Poland and Kraków became the Third Reich's administrative capital of the region.
 Initially, a Ghetto was created for the Jewish population of 200,000 (within two years there would be none left) during which time many, including his grandfather and youngest brother, who was four years old, were shot in the town square.
-Soon after, the regime began sending them to three concentration camps, Bełżec, Płaszów and Auschwitz and Sessler and the surviving members of his immediate family were sent to Kraków-Płaszów concentration camp - from where he, once again, managed to escape, reaching Russia, only to find himself interned in Siberia.
+Soon after, the regime began sending them to three concentration camps, Bełżec, Płaszów and Auschwitz, and Sessler and the surviving members of his immediate family were sent to Kraków-Płaszów concentration camp - from where he once again managed to escape, reaching Russia, only to find himself interned in Siberia.
 Breaking free once more, he made his way over to England where his fluency in English, Polish, Russian, German and Yiddish, saw him find work as a translator.
-After the war he returned to Poland, to discover his entire family were dead and their home had been destroyed, so he returned to London where, by chance, he found his elder brother Siegi had survived the war.
+After the war he returned to Poland to discover his entire family were dead and their home had been destroyed.
+He returned to London, where by chance, he found his elder brother Siegi had survived the war.
 It was he who gave him the funds and suggested he make a new start in New York.